maticstric/ebukafy/README.md

            This tool generates the manifest part of the content.opf file.
 It goes through the text, css, and images folders and the toc.ncx and toc.xhtml files and adds them as items between the two manifest tags.
-Without the 'i' option it just outputs this into stdout.
+Without the 'i' option it just prints it to stdout.
 With the 'i' option it replaces the manifest in-place.

            The options are as follows: